SmartWashingMachine/Mango/README.md

 Mango is currently in beta and I'm only really working on this in my free time.
 Here are a few things to note and improve on in the future:

 1. Machine translation needs more work.
 Sometimes it overuses the contextual info.
 Need to somehow integrate speaker information.
 Also need to work on it's capability to translate names.
-2. Text detection is not as accurate as I'd like it to be.
-I don't have many images to train it with...
-3. Image inpainting is very basic right now.
+2. Image inpainting is very basic right now.
-4. Chinese-English and Korean-English models are still very limited.
+3. Chinese-English and Korean-English models are still very limited.
-5. Disable full logging.
+4. Disable full logging.
 Will disable once I fix a few more bugs.

 # Where are the output files saved?